Answers in Motive Analytics

 13. Click Apply.

-Once changes are applied, the axis are changed and graphs are revised.
+Once changes are applied, the axes are changed, and graphs are revised.

 14. Select the Sort option in the axis menu, and choose an alternative from the list of options: Ascending or Descending.